Diabekki/GamerZone/README.md

    **Score Counter**
    - Score counter was added to give user information of how many correct answers they clicked.
-   - The bright green was chosen to make the score box pop against the background.
+   - The bright green was chosen to make the score box pop against the background and to convey positivity with its bright colour.

    ![Image of score counter](assets/images/answer-correct-counter.JPG)